pacoito123/LC_More-Counterplay-Mod/README.md

  <div style="text-align: left;">

 - Coilhead bodies combust upon being decapitated, as their Bestiary entry suggests
-  - Can be disabled by toggling the `LoreAccurateCoilheads` setting
+  - Can be disabled by toggling the `LoreAccurateCoilheads` setting.
-  - The range of the explosion damage is determined by the `ExplosionDamageRadius` setting, with the damage itself being set to the value of the `ExplosionDamage` setting
+  - The range of the explosion damage is determined by the `ExplosionDamageRadius` setting, with the damage itself being set to the value of the `ExplosionDamage` setting.
-  - Likewise, the `ExplosionKillRadius` setting determines the range around the explosion where it simply kills the player instead of dealing damage to them
+  - Likewise, the `ExplosionKillRadius` setting determines the range around the explosion where it simply kills the player instead of dealing damage to them.
-- Explosion timer is set to how long the Coilhead has moved since it last stopped, within configurable limits
+- Explosion timer is set to how long the Coilhead has moved since it last stopped, within configurable limits.
   - Minimum and maximum time until exploding can be configured via the `MinExplosionTimer` and `MaxExplosionTimer` settings, respectively
-- Coilhead's head item is destroyed if its body explodes while it's still attached to its neck
+- Coilhead's head item is destroyed if its body explodes while it's still attached to its neck.
-  - Can be disabled by toggling the `ExplosionDestroysHead` setting, but it adds some interesting risk/reward by making players stay close to try and pick up the head before it explodes
+  - Can be disabled by toggling the `ExplosionDestroysHead` setting, but it adds some interesting risk/reward by making players stay close to try and pick up the head before it explodes.
 - Client-side configuration settings:
-  - `ExplosionFire` - Enable green fire effect for Coilheads that are about to explode
+  - `ExplosionFire` - Enable green fire effect for Coilheads that are about to explode.
-  - `ExplosionParticles` - Enable radioactive particles effect for Coilheads that are about to explode
+  - `ExplosionParticles` - Enable radioactive particles effect for Coilheads that are about to explode.
-  - `ExplosionWarnVolume` - Adjust volume of the sound effect played right before exploding (**NOT** the actual explosion)
+  - `ExplosionWarnVolume` - Adjust volume of the sound effect played right before exploding (**NOT** the actual explosion).
-  - `EnableCoilheadScanNode` - Enable scanning Coilheads that have been killed
+  - `EnableCoilheadScanNode` - Enable scanning Coilheads that have been killed.
-  - `ModifyCoilheadScanNode` - Add extra text/subtext to a killed Coilhead's scan node (requires `EnableCoilheadScanNode`)
+  - `ModifyCoilheadScanNode` - Add extra text/subtext to a killed Coilhead's scan node (requires `EnableCoilheadScanNode`).

  </div>
  </details>